bonitasoft/bonita-continuous-delivery-doc/md/livingapp_build.md

 ## Complete example

 Here is a complete example of how to build the [Bonita Vacation Management example repository](https://github.com/bonitasoft/bonita-vacation-management-example) for Bonita version 7.8.0.
-In this example, the REST API extension has a dependency on Bonita 7.7.0.

 **On the control host**
 ```